100 Notable alumni of

 -

-Hew Donald Joseph Locke OBE RA is a British sculptor and contemporary visual artist based in Brixton, London.
+Hew Donald Joseph Locke is a British sculptor and contemporary visual artist based in Brixton, London.
 In 2000, he won a Paul Hamlyn Award and the EASTinternational Award.
 He grew up in Guyana, but has lived most of his adult life in London.

 -